asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 $$

 In legacy modernisation, the idea is to minimise $$V_{legacy}$$, so that $$V_{legacy}-V_{modern} > 0$$.
 Retention of customer base is also a valid use case.
-Not sure how to quantify this...
+[TODO]

+## Interlude: MECE Patterns Repository

+Here we talk about the different MECE value patterns that arise in different scenarios.
+Ideally, engineers should be able to pluck a MECE pattern and modify it to their context, to build trees.
+Something very similar is used inside McKinsey, but here we use it specifically in the context of tracing the following:

+- Decisions (Architectural/Tech Debt) to Value
+- Metrics to Value

-## 5. Articulating Value: The Value of Measurement (aka, the Cost of Information)
+## 5. Articulating Value: The Value of Metrics (aka, the Cost of Information)

-For a measurement to have economic value, it must support a decision.
+For a metric to have economic value, it must support a decision.
 Examples of decisions are:

 - The investment will either be made or not.
 Alternatively, the amount of investment will be more or less.
 - Teams will be restructured or not.